‘RHOA’ Season 12 Cast Rumors: NeNe Leakes Reportedly Gets A Raise, Cynthia Bailey Fired?

 According to Radar Online, Leakes was paid a whopping $2.75 million for her appearances on Season 11.

-As for the rest of the cast, executives are allegedly considering firing Bailey from the show and hiring longtime Leakes friend Marlo Hampton, or Season 11 “friend” Tanya Sam, to replace her in a full-time role.
+As for the rest of the cast, executives are allegedly considering firing Bailey from the show, instead hiring longtime Leakes friend Marlo Hampton — or Season 11 “friend” Tanya Sam — to replace her in a full-time role.

 “[Tanya] could get married and have a baby and they would like that,” the source explained.

-As for Marlo, producers reportedly like her for the show because she “stirs the pot” and “makes for great TV.”
+As for Marlo, producers reportedly like her for the show because she “stirs the pot,” and “makes for great TV.”

-While Moore has been rumored to be making a full-time return ever since she was booted from her full-time role, the Radar Online source said fans shouldn’t hold their breaths when it comes to seeing Moore on The Real Housewives of Atlanta Season 12.
+While Moore has been rumored to be making a full-time return ever since she was booted from her full-time role, the Radar Online source said that fans shouldn’t hold their breath when it comes to seeing Moore on The Real Housewives of Atlanta Season 12.

 “The executives hate Kenya still and they know that she was trying to capitalize on her free appearance for publicity when she showed up at Cynthia’s party,” the source shared.
 “Kenya is definitely never, ever, ever coming back.”

 Although a full-time return to The Real Housewives of Atlanta seems to be out of the question for Moore, she was able to briefly return to the show for Season 11.
-As fans will recall, Moore showed up to Cynthia Bailey’s finale party and quickly caused issues between Bailey and Leakes, who she’s feuded with for the past several months.
+As fans will recall, Moore showed up to Cynthia Bailey’s finale party.
+Moore quickly caused issues between Bailey and Leakes, who she’s feuded with for the past several months.

 The Real Housewives of Atlanta Season 11 airs Sundays at 8 p.m. on Bravo TV.